Rudy Giuliani Says Donald Trump Reimbursed Michael Cohen For Stormy Daniels Payoff

 And when Hannity suggested that “funneling” the money through Cohen’s law firm kept the payment running afoul of the law, Giuliani seemed to confirm Hannity’s suggestion.

-“Funneled it through the law firm, and the President repaid him.”
+“Funneled it through the law firm, and the president repaid him.”

 It wasn’t just to Hannity that Giuliani confirmed the Stormy Daniels payment.
-After the Hannity interview, Giuliani spoke to The Wall Street Journal, once again confirming the payment, and reiterating his belief that the payment did not violate campaign finance law.
+After the Hannity interview, Giuliani spoke to the Wall Street Journal, once again confirming the payment and reiterating his belief that the payment did not violate campaign finance law.

-Continuing his Wednesday-night press tour, Hannity also spoke to The Washington Post about a slightly related topic.
+Continuing his Wednesday night press tour, Giuliani also spoke to the Washington Post about a slightly related topic.

 JUST IN: Trump claims Stormy Daniels extorted him with affair allegations, threatens to seek damages https://t.co/cZU31xVMT0 pic.twitter.com/HpQmM1yYcm